cristian-grecu/master-baccarat-2025/README.md

 ## Phase 1: Getting your environment ready

-Complete the design flow tutorial, distributed as Assignment 0.
+Complete the design flow tutorial, distributed as the Lab 0 Tutorial.
 There are no deliverables for this task.

 ## Phase 2: Warmup